aabir121/sql_data_generator/README.md

 - Ensures no duplicate entries are created in the primary key column during data generation.
 - Re-enables foreign key constraints after successful data insertion.

+## Limitations
+- Only works with SQL Server for now
+- Assumes that there is only one primary column per table
+- Assumes primary column is of type Integer.

 ## Requirements

 - .NET Core SDK